Khaled-Ayman1/Apartment-Rent-Prediction-Classification/README.md

-# Apartment Rent Prediction Model
+# Apartment Rent Prediction & Classification Model

 ## Overview
 This repository contains a machine learning model designed to predict apartment rental prices based on various features.
 The model utilizes a dataset with information on apartment listings including features such as number of bathrooms, bedrooms, amenities, location, and more.